-Two plastic bag blanks (bags used for bucket and lid storage) are analyzed each week.

-- One bag is leached with 50 mL DI water. - One bag is leached with 50 mL FR25.
+Four plastic bag blanks (bags used for bucket and lid storage) are analyzed each week.
+Different bags are used to store the buckets and the lids.
+One each is leached with 50 mL DI water and one each is leached with 50 mL FR25.

-All solutions in the buckets and bottles are in contact with their containers for one week before being decanted into 60-mL HDPE bottles for analysis.
+All solutions in the buckets, bottles, and bags are in contact with their containers for one week before being decanted into 60-mL HDPE bottles for analysis.
 All lid blanks are kept in contact with the lids for four to five hours before being decanted into cleaned 60-mL HDPE analysis bottles.